8 Must-Know Ways To Bootstrap Market Your App

 Every content creator has been there!

-I recommend getting ahold of as many assets with transparent backgrounds related to your app as you can, whether it’s logos, app screens, or even in-app elements for marketing and branding materials.
+I recommend getting ahold of as many assets with transparent backgrounds (PNGs) related to your app as you can, whether it’s logos, app screens, or even in-app elements for future marketing and branding materials.

 Having a library with these assets readily available will only help fuel your content creation efforts.